Firebase Cloud Messaging

-Firebase Cloud Messaging (FCM), formerly known as Google Cloud Messaging (GCM), is a cross-platform cloud solution for messages and notifications for Android, iOS, and web applications, which as of June 2022 can be used at no cost.
+Firebase Cloud Messaging (FCM), formerly known as Google Cloud Messaging (GCM), is a cross-platform cloud service for messages and notifications for Android, iOS, and web applications, which as of April 2025 can be used at no cost.
 Firebase Cloud Messaging allows third-party application developers to send notifications or messages from servers hosted by FCM to users of the platform or end users.

 The service is provided by Firebase, a subsidiary of Google.
 On October 21, 2014, Firebase announced it had been acquired by Google for an undisclosed amount.
 The official Google Cloud Messaging website points to Firebase Cloud Messaging (FCM) as the new version of GCM.
 Firebase is a mobile platform which supports users in developing mobile and web applications.
 Firebase Cloud Messaging is one of many products which are part of the Firebase platform.
 On the platform users can integrate and combine different Firebase features in both web and mobile applications.

 History

 Firebase Cloud Messaging (FCM) is part of the Firebase platform, which is a cloud service model that automates backend development or a Backend-as-a-service (BaaS).
 After the Firebase company was acquired by Google in 2014, some Firebase platform products or technologies were integrated with Google’s existing services.
 Google’s mobile notification service Google Cloud Messaging (GCM) was replaced by FCM in 2016.
 On April 10, 2018, GCM was removed by Google and on May 29, 2019, the GCM server and client API were deprecated.
 FCM has become the replacement for GCM.
 However, FCM is compatible with existing Google Software Development Kits (SDK).

-Firebase Cloud Messaging is a cross-platform messaging solution on which the user can deliver messages without cost.
+Firebase Cloud Messaging is a cross-platform messaging service on which the user can deliver messages without cost.
 FCM is compatible with various platforms including Android and iOS.
 Google launched support for web applications on October 17, 2016 including mobile web application.
 On FCM, third party application developers can send push notifications and messages via an application programming interface (API) to end users.
 After users enable consent to receive push notifications, users are able to receive real time information or data for syncing.